-One such initiative includes removal of mandatory requirement for getting the accounts audited by a Chartered Accountant or a Cost Accountant and submission of audited annual accounts with reconciliation statements in Form GSTR 9C (more commonly termed as GST Audit) at the time of filing annual returns in form GSTR 9, a move which is welcomed by the industry.
+One such initiative includes removal of mandatory requirement for getting the reconciliation statements in Form GSTR 9C certified by a chartered accountant or a cost Accountant (more commonly termed as GST Audit) at the time of filing annual returns in form GSTR 9, a move which is welcomed by the industry.
 Industry feels this would reduce the compliance burden considerably.

 Pursuant to this amendment getting notified with passing of the Finance Bill 2021, the aforesaid requirement for conducting GST Audit has been replaced and merged with filing of annual return in form GSTR 9 along with reconciliation statement on a self-certification basis by the tax payer.

 Removal of GST audit and certification by professionals apparently seems to be a boon for the industry by reduction in compliance burden and costs, however, there is a flip side to it as well that has been talked about in the report.